marshfellow42/Blog-Website/_posts/2024-05-12-how-to-do torrenting-on-qbittorrent.md

 This is for using your own internet as a tracker without depending on public trackers

-I also recommend [Mullvad VPN](https://mullvad.net/en/vpn) if you want to set up your own tracker, just so you don't have to share your public IP address with everyone by embedding on the tracker
+I also recommend [AirVPN](https://airvpn.org/) if you want to set up your own tracker, just so you don't have to share your public IP address with everyone by embedding on the tracker

 1. Go to qBittorrent settings
 2. Go to Advanced